 Jewellery can also be found at Guild a trove of unique Dunedin designed wares.
 In the same vicinity, you can also shop for lovely things at Vull Design, DoodleFish, Design Withdrawals and Gone Potty or head online and check out the exceptionally cool Crown and Feathers.
 For exclusive cast glass objects see local artist Mike Crawford's wares.

 For more festive gift inspo, pop up to Roslyn village for a look in at Blackbird or to Fallow & Fox in Mornington where beautiful wares can be found amongst the blooms.
-Don’t miss the George Street and St Clair branches of Moi and their selection of gorgeous wares.
+Don’t miss the George Street and St Clair branches of Moi and their selection of gorgeous wares, with Wander and Son's on the Esplanade another chic destination for all things lovely.

 It goes without saying that the Otago Farmers Market should be an essential stop on any gourmand’s tour of the city, but the excellent food doesn’t end there.
 Stock up on festive feast supplies at Good Food Co., Blacks Rd Grocer, Marbecks Food Store, Deep Creek Deli.